A Lightweight dynamic filter for keyword spotting: Experiment and discussion

 \subsection{Baselines}

-Three different baseline architectures were used for comparisons.
-We implemented the proposed LDyConv on TENet architecture \cite{li2020small} and compared its performance with the following baseline models. {\bf TCNet.} TCNet \cite{choi2019temporal} (or TC-Resnet) utilized temporal convolution and skip-connection for a fast and low computational cost model.
+Four different baseline architectures are used for comparisons.
+We implemented the proposed LDyConv on TENet architecture \cite{li2020small} and compared its performance with the following baseline models.\\ {\bf TCNet.} TCNet \cite{choi2019temporal} (or TC-Resnet) utilized temporal convolution and skip-connection for a fast and low computational cost model.
 TCNet8 contains 3 convolution blocks and 1 FC layer.
-Each convolution block has two layers of temporal convolution with a skip-connection.
-Similarly, TCNet14 contains 6 convolution blocks and 1 FC layer.\\ {\bf TENet.} TENet \cite{li2020small} utilizes lightweight TCNet by performing 1D convolution.
+Each convolution block has two layers of temporal convolution with a skip connection.
+Similarly, TCNet14 contains 6 convolution blocks and 1 FC layer. \\ {\bf TENet.} TENet \cite{li2020small} utilizes a depth-separable convolution framework.
+A convolution block contains three convolutions with batch normalization.
 TENet6 has 6 convolution blocks and 1 FC layer.
-Each convolution block has two 1D convolution and 1 temporal convolution.
+Each convolution block has two 1D convolutions and 1 temporal convolution.
 TENet12 contains 12 convolution blocks and 1 FC layer.
-TENet has 32 output channel for each convolution block and TENet-n has 16 output channel for each convolution block.\\ {\bf MHA-RNN.} MHA-RNN\cite{rybakov2020streaming} utilizes CRNN and self attention mechanism for the KWS model training.
-The output of CRNN feeds to a dot product based Multi Head Attention (MHA) model, and two layers of FC produces probability values for KWS.\\ {\bf Neural Architecture Search.} NAS is an network architecture designing method for deep learning applications and Differentiable Architecture Search (DARTS) is a variant of NAS which reduces search cost by weights sharing.
+TENet has 32 output channels for each convolution block and TENet-n has 16 output channels for each convolution block.\\ {\bf MHA-RNN.} MHA-RNN\cite{rybakov2020streaming} utilizes CRNN and self-attention mechanism for the KWS model training.
+The output of CRNN feeds to a dot product-based Multi-Head Attention (MHA) model, and two layers of FC produce probability values for KWS.\\ {\bf Neural Architecture Search.} NAS is a network architecture designing method for deep learning applications and Differentiable Architecture Search (DARTS) is a variant of NAS that reduces search costs by weight sharing.
 We compared various state-of-art NAS methods in keyword spotting.
-Please see details of model in \cite{mo2020neural,zhang2021autokws}. \\
+Please see details of the model in \cite{mo2020neural,zhang2021autokws}.\\ {\bf BC-Resnet.} BroadCasted Resnet\cite{kim2021broadcasted} uses BC block which contains frequency and temporal depth-wise convolution with a SubSpectralNorm.
+In the BC block, the output of a 2D convolution is fed to the pooling layer and FC layer to represent audio features.\\ {\bf Lightweight convolution.} Lightweight convolution \cite{wu2019pay} (Lconv) is a separable convolution method by using weight sharing and weight normalization.
+A single block of Lconv contains two linear layers, Gated Linear Unit (GLU) activation, and lightweight convolution. we apply the single Lconv block at the front end of the TENet12 model.
+In the first linear layer, frequency is expended by 80, and GLU is carried out to the frequency dimension.
+Then, lightweight convolution ($H=10$) and the other linear layer are computed by preserving temporal and spectral features.
+Additionally, by following \cite{wu2019pay}, we perform Dynamic convolution (Dyconv).
+Instead of employing the static weight in the lightweight convolution, a single linear layer is used to produce weights for Lconv.
+In our implementation, the Lconv block requires 982K of Flops. and 4.9K of parameters.
+In the Dconv, 1373K of Flops. and 6.6K of parameters are used.